Galser/ptfe-demo-validcert/README.md

     ```
     > Command above will utilize settings from [Vagrantfile](Vagrantfile) prepared in this repo

-    First-time start can take some time, as Vagrant need to download and import box image, and you can see something like this :
+    The first-time start can take some time, as Vagrant need to download and import box image, and you can see something like this :
     ```bash
     Bringing machine 'default' up with 'virtualbox' provider...
     ==> default: Box 'galser/bionic64-for-ptfe' could not be found.
 Attempting to find and install...